cassidybargell/election_analytics/posts/final_prediction.md

 ### Choice Weights

-The first way I chose to weight the models was somewhat arbitrary, however represents what I think logically should recieve the most weighting in the model.
+The first way I chose to weight the models was somewhat arbitrary, however represents what I think logically should receive the most weighting in the model.
 Given that the polling data being used is from 1 week or less out from the election, the polls should be less variable and in turn more predictive of the actual election outcome.
 Nate Silver, for example, weights his model almost entirely on polls the closer to election day it gets [(538)](https://fivethirtyeight.com/features/how-fivethirtyeights-2020-presidential-forecast-works-and-whats-different-because-of-covid-19/).

 For this reason, I weighted polls most heavily at **0.85**, and weighted the rest of the models equally at **0.05**.